Swimsolutions/Swimsolutions.github.io/_elements/04-services.md

 In short, we work to support:

-    Safe access to clean water and sanitation as a human right
+- Safe access to clean water and sanitation as human right

-    National and regional stability and security
+- National and regional stability and security

-    Cooperation and peace between conflicting actors
+- Cooperation and peace between conflicting actors

-    Water poverty reduction
+- Water poverty reduction

-    Increase in water use efficiency
+- Increase in water use efficiency
 <br />
 ![another image](/assets/images/ourservices.png){:height="340px" width="520px"}